thomasklbg/thomasklbg.github.io/_pages/about.md

 My research interests are in reinforcement learning and related topics.
-At the moment, I'm especially interested in problems at the intersection of online learning and algorithmic game theory, such as incentive-aware online learning and approximate mechanism design.
+At the moment, I'm especially interested in problems at the intersection of online learning and algorithmic game theory, such as strategic manipulation and approximate mechanism design.

 ### News